-We can often meet in documents the "filling" of the foundations, intending it as reuse and recycling operation of used materials - cheaper than the building of the wall- inside "excavations" throughout the perimeter of the building, deep up to a considered solid level where the thickness is from half palm to one palm more than the wall itself.
-In building yard in Melise, to build foundations are used stones which have more "humps", they are more angular, but using "wide" stones to searf the all structure 14.
+We can often see in documents the filling of the foundations, intending it as reuse and recycling operation of used materials cheaper than the building of the wall - inside excavations throughout the perimeter of the building, deep up to a considered solid level where the thickness is from 1/2 palm to 1 palm more than the wall itself.
+In building yard in Molise [14], to build foundations are used stones which have more "humps", they are more angular, but using wide stones to scarf the all structure [15].

-In the 19th Century there were more precise requirements for the building of foundations, not only for new constructions but for interventions of consolidation too.
-In 1840 in Vasto, to build the New Cemetery, the architect Nicola Maria Pietrocola, required that the foundations of the boundary walls were composed by "broken and halved cobbles", cemented with lime and sand, three palms thick (about 70 cm) and seven palm high (1.85 cm) up to a palm under the "base floor".
-From this point will begin the "clump" a sort of stringeourse of the foundation which connects the foundation itself to the wall, an half palm shorter, two palms high, one above and one beneath the country floor, built with broken and halved cobbles, cemented with lime and sand but closed by bricks: it is used to build wall in clevation, ten palms high and decreased half a palm by the clump.
-The correlation between the thickness of the structure and heights of the walls is the same of the chapel, where through is high (25 palms) we can establish, empirically, the parameters of the foundation 14 palms high and 4 thick.
+In the 19th century there were more precise requirements for the building of foundations, not only for new constructions but for interventions of consolidation too.
+In 1840 in Vasto, to build the New Cemetery, the architect Nicola Maria Pietrocola, required that the foundations of the boundary walls were composed by "broken and halved cobbles", cemented with lime and sand, 3 palms thick (about 70 cm) and 7 palm high (1.85 cm) up to a palm under the base floor^k.
+From this point will begin the clump a sort of stringcourse of the foundation which connects the foundation itself to the wall, an 1/2 palm shorter, 2 palms high, one above and one beneath the country floor, built with broken and halved cobbles, cemented with lime and sand but closed by bricks: it is used to build wall in elevation, 10 palms high and decreased half a palm by the clump.
+The correlation between the thickness of the structure and the heights of the walls is the same of the chapel, where through its high (25 palms) we can establish, empirically, the parameters of the foundation: 14 palms high and 4 thick.

-S. Maria Maggiore church in Vasto is a building yard where the foundations were built to fight the collapse: in 1838 the project required that the buttresses used to reinforce the old damaged choir had a "base of iron stones" - very hard sandstones - and another similar one but covered with bricks, like really buttresses, in scarp style up to the cornice.
+S. Maria Maggiore church in Vasto is a building yard where the foundations were built to prevent the collapse: in 1838 the project required that the buttresses used to reinforce the old damaged choir had a "base of iron stones" - very hard sandstones - and another similar one but covered with bricks, like really buttresses, in scarp style up to the cornice.

 A fundamental key to contain efforts is the use of not smooth but inclined bricks, as the best constructive tradition of spurs and buttresses, to follow the thinning of the structure.
-Therefore a scarp foundation, expressly designed to prevent the collapse, and with earthquake resistant efficaciousness, well tied to the existent structure by dentil protruding every three palms and tied with mortar of plaster, considered much more "strong and tough" in dry condition than mortar of lime and sand, for its capability to "inflate" he ping the setting up of the structure 16.
+Therefore a scarp foundation, expressly designed to prevent the collapse, and with earthquake resistant efficaciousness, well tied to the existent structure by dentil protruding every three palms and tied with mortar of plaster, considered much more "strong and tough" in dry condition than mortar of lime and sand, for its capability to "inflate" helping the setting up of the structure1.

-An important factor in the strength of the wal, in addition to its size, is its equipment, and which is dependent to the used material in the different regional areas.
-In "arcnaria" areas, the wide Apennines areas at the edge of Vomano river, among mountains and the sea, the elements of the masonries have generally hornogeneous size with joints mainly horizontal well united among each other and with the angles iron characterized by bigger elements.
-The problem of the historic building yard was constituted, in this case, by the lack of good binders, due to the scarcity of limestone and the total absence of volcanic soils from which obtaining hydraulic mortars.
+An important factor in the strength of the wall, in addition to its size, is its equipment, and which depends on the material used in the different regional areas.
+In sandstones areas, the wide Apennines areas at the edge of Vomano river, among mountains and the sea, the elements of the masonries have generally homogeneous size with joints mainly horizontal well united among them and with the angles iron characterized by bigger elements^m.
+The problem of the historic building yard was constituted, in this case, by the lack of good binders, due to the scarcity of limestone and the total absence of volcanic soils from which obtaining hydraulic mortars